TORCH FAT WHILE YOU SLEEP! With ThermoHeat® Nighttime: A Scientific Review

 Melatonin

-Melatonin, as you are likely aware, is the hormone produced by the pineal gland that regulates the sleep/wake cycle, and its production is vital to helping you fall asleep each night.
+Melatonin, as you are likely aware, is the hormone produced by the pineal gland that regulates the sleep/wake cycle, and it’s production is vital to helping you fall asleep each night.

 Melatonin supplementation has been shown to be effective for improving sleep quality and decreasing sleep latency.[28,29]